My assessment: bad PR for Palindromic Rheumatism

 Now that I knew what it was, I noticed more and more Palindromic Rheumatism stories in RA forums.
 I told my PR friend I was beginning to wonder whether Palindromic Rheumatism is rare after all.
 She agreed.

 Meanwhile, I continued my research about the onset of Rheumatoid Arthritis.
-I found many RA’ers talk about years of painful Rheumatoid Arthritis symptoms which would subside, making it difficult to diagnose.
-Some of them say that their current rheumatologists actually explain that they must have developed Rheumatoid Arthritis after undiagnosed Palindromic Rheumatism (PR or PRA).
+I found many people with RA talk about years of painful Rheumatoid Arthritis symptoms which would subside, making it difficult to diagnose.
+Some of them say that their current rheumatologists actually explain that they must have developed Rheumatoid Arthritis after undiagnosed Palindromic Rheumatism.

 That was my own story, too.
 So, I deduced that Palindromic Rheumatism must not be rare as “everyone” says it is.
 Writers for websites such as about.com, Wikipedia, and the International Palindromic Rheumatism Society must have read the same research that I had when they state that in these links that PR is “rare.”